Burnside High School: History

 The Burnside property, an area of 59 ha, belonged to Canterbury University College (later the University of Canterbury) as an endowment.
-When the college considered moving away from its central city site, the Burnside property was considered, but the college purchased what is now known as the Ilam campus from the late 1940s instead.
+When the college considered moving away from its central city site, the Burnside property was considered, but the college purchased what is now known as the Ilam campus in the late 1940s instead.
 A reduced land area was used by the Ministry of Education for Burnside High School.

 In April 1958, the Christchurch Post-primary Schools’ Council unanimously recommended Burnside High School be constructed and by a 7–2 margin recommended it as a single-sex girls' school.
-The lack of consultation, opposition from the community, and incorrect interpretation about demand for girls' secondary school places saw the council resind its decision to make Burnside a single-sex girls' school.
+The lack of consultation, opposition from the community, and incorrect interpretation about demand for girls' secondary school places saw the council rescind its decision to make Burnside a single-sex girls' school.
 On 24 June 1958, the council voted by a 6–4 margin to recommend Burnside be a coeducational school.

 Cabinet approved construction of the school in August 1958.
 Tenders for the first stage of construction were called, closing on 30 January 1959.
 Approval of a construction tender was delayed until late March 1959, losing three months of dry weather for construction and risking the completion in time for the 1960 school year.
 The tender for the first stage was let to John Calder Limited for £160,000, and construction began in mid-April 1959.

 Burnside High School officially opened to students on 2 February 1960, with an initial intake of 230 third-form (now Year 9) students.

 A swimming pool was added in 1961, which became fully functional in 1964 after the addition of filtration equipment.
 The gymnasium was soon constructed afterwards.
-In 2004 and 2005 construction of a new block, library and administration area began.
+In 2004 and 2005 construction of two new blocks, a library and an administration area began.
 These were opened in 2006 by Helen Clark, then Prime Minister of New Zealand.
 The school's fiftieth jubilee was held in 2010, attended by John Key, an ex-pupil and Prime Minister of New Zealand.
 Following damage caused by the February 2011 Christchurch earthquake, Avonside Girls' High School shared the facilities of Burnside High School.
 Avonside Girls' High School relocated back to their home site in 2012.
 Burnside High School, due to being relatively undamaged and with power and water restored shortly after the quake, was used as a welfare centre by Civil Defence.

 On 28 March 2012 the school was put into lockdown after students reported seeing a man walking the grounds carrying a silver pistol, which was later found by police to be plastic.

+Since 2018 the school has undergone significant changes in the buildings.
+I and J blocks were torn down in 2025 due to stability issues, while F block was replaced by Pukehinau, a two-storey science and technology block completed in June 2024.